Jo Nattawut

 Nattawut Somkhun (Thai: ณัฐวุฒิ โสมกูล; born October 7, 1989), also known as Jo Nattawut and Smokin' Jo, is a Thai Muay Thai kickboxer.
-He is a 5-time Lion Fight super welterweight champion and 1-time Lion Fight middleweight champion.
+He is a five-time Lion Fight super welterweight champion and one-time Lion Fight middleweight champion.
 He currently competes in ONE Championship for ONE Super Series.

-As of December 20, 2023, he is ranked #3 in the ONE Featherweight Muay Thai rankings.

 Biography

 Early years

-Jo Nattawut (real name Nattawut Somkhun) was born in Nakhon Ratchasima in the Northeastern Isan region of Thailand.
-Jo grew up playing football at school and spent his weekends working on local rice farms.
+Jo Nattawut, born Nattawut Somkhun in Nakhon Ratchasima, Northeastern Isan region of Thailand, grew up playing football at school and spent his weekends working on local rice farms.

-Early career

 Jo first discovered Muay Thai at 10 years old, when he saw his football coach hitting a heavy bag.
 Jo asked to join, starting to train Muay Thai after football practice.
-He took his first fight at the age of 10 with 12 hours notice.
+He had his first fight at the age of 10 with 12 hours notice.
 Eventually, he decided to join a Muay Thai camp near his house and continue training in his free time.
 When he was 18 years old, Jo moved to Bangkok to join a gym and get serious about Muay Thai.

 After a year and a half of no success in Muay Thai, Jo gave up Muay Thai and moved to Ko Pha-ngan island.
 During the day, he worked at a restaurant, hotel, and fitness gym, and at night he sold whiskey on the beach for tourist parties.
 Jo also organized Muay Thai showcases for tourists and occasionally put himself on the card to fight.

 Move to the United States and career resurgence

-Jo moved to the United States in early 2013.
+Nattawut moved to the United States in early 2013.
 He first lived in Colorado, where he fell in love with snowboarding.
 He moved to Atlanta, Georgia in late 2013, where he taught kickboxing and Muay Thai classes.

 Lion Fight

-In the United States, Jo fought for Lion Fight, an American Muay Thai organization based in Las Vegas.
-Nattawut's first fight was with one week's notice, at Lion Fight 17 against Cosmo Alexandre.
-Jo won by split decision.
-Nattawut's next fight was infamously taken on 24 hours notice against Sean Kearney at Lion Fight 19.
-He ended up winning the fight by unanimous decision.
+In the United States, Nattawut fought for Lion Fight, an American Muay Thai organization based in Las Vegas.
+His first fight was with one week's notice, at Lion Fight 17 against Cosmo Alexandre.
+Nattawut won by split decision.
+His next fight was arranged with 24 hours notice against Sean Kearney at Lion Fight 19.
+He won by unanimous decision.

-At Lion Fight 22, Jo Nattawut defeated Salah Khalifa to win the Lion Fight Super Welterweight Championship.
-He would go on to successfully defend the super welterweight title 5 times: Charlie Peters at Lion Fight 24, Cedric Manhoef at Lion Fight 28, Hasan Toy at Lion Fight 33, Kengsiam Nor Sripueng at Lion Fight 35, and Petchtanong Banchamek at Lion Fight 37.
+At Lion Fight 22, Nattawut defeated Salah Khalifa to win the Lion Fight Super Welterweight Championship.
+He successfully defended the super welterweight title five times, beating Charlie Peters at Lion Fight 24, Cedric Manhoef at Lion Fight 28, Hasan Toy at Lion Fight 33, Kengsiam Nor Sripueng at Lion Fight 35, and Petchtanong Banchamek at Lion Fight 37.
 He also defeated fellow Thai expatriate fighter Malaipet Sasiprapa at Lion Fight 32 to win the Lion Fight Middleweight Championship.